EC528-Fall-2024/phone-pay-budget-tracker/README.md

 - As the primary focus of this application is to display users financial data in easy to understand and intuitive graphs the front-end UI is an important part of the project.
 This allows users to easily view their consolidated financial statements from multiple external platforms.
 3. Back-end Application Layer
 - The back-end needs to handle the flow of data within the application.
 Specifically it needs to be able to send data to the DB when a user is uploading data and send data to UI when users request to see their financial analyzed data.
-- An admin portal should be provided for access to check the overall user activities, backend system sanity, and statistics.
+- An admin page should be provided for access to check the overall user activities, backend system sanity, and statistics.
 The system should also allow partial or full access to the database and be able to perform user account recovery or banning.
 4. Intermediate Layer
 - Financial statements from various third party services need to be requested, uploaded, and parsed in our application.
 Since this would require using multiple third party APIs there needs to be a part of the software architecture that organizes the data in a uniform way before it is placed in our DB and displayed to the users.
 5. Integration